Cuebiq/ranger/dev-startup/tomcat.6080/README.txt

-This folder is empty for mouting the webapp
+This folder is empty for mounting the webapp org.apache.ranger.server.tomcat.EmbeddedServer